javiergarciad/AlphaVantage/README.md

 # Access
 $ cd eod

-# Create and activate VirtualEnv
+# Create VirtualEnv
-$ virtualenv .env
+$ virtualenv .venv

+# Activate VirtualEnv
 $ source ./.venv/bin/activate
+# You should see something like: (.venv) $ at your terminal

 # Install dependencies
 $ pip install -r requirements.txt